-Figure 40.-Indicator F21 (Red Parent Material).
-This indicator should be used only in areas of red parent material that is resistant to reduction.
+Figure 41.-Indicator F21, Red Parent Material.
+This indicator should be used only in areas of red parent material that are resistant to reduction.
 Not all red soils formed in red parent material.

-Propensity Index (CPPI) and be shown to have CCPI values below 30 (Rabenhorst and Parikh, 2000).
+(Arkansas and Louisiana).
+In glaciated areas, the indicator may form in glacial till, outwash, deltaic sediments, or glaciolacustrine sediments derived from similar parent materials in the area.
+Soils potentially derived from red parent materials should be evaluated to determine the Color Change Propensity Index (CPPI) and be shown to have CCPI values less than 30 (Rabenhorst and Parikh, 2000).
 In landscapes where mixing or stratification of parent materials occur, it cannot be assumed that sediment overlying red parent material is derived solely from that parent material.
-The total percentage of all redox concentrations and redox depletions must add up to at least 10 percent to meet the threshold for this indicator.
+The total percentage of all redox concentrations and redox depletions must add up to 10 percent or more to meet the threshold for this indicator.
 This indicator is typically found at the boundary between hydric and non-hydric soils.
-Other, more common indicators may be found on the interior (fig. 41).
+Other, more common indicators may be found on the interior (fig. 42).
+Mack et al. (2019) provides maps of soils and geologic features associated with red parent materials.
 It may be helpful to involve a soil scientist familiar with these soils to identify those soils that qualify for this indicator.